 For example, you may describe what you do in your cold email in terms of your product and then ask for a meeting to see if they need what you sell.
 The problem with this is that the prospect might genuinely need what you have but you are not able to figure that out and build interest in an email, so when you ask for the meeting, in the prospect’s eyes, it does not make sense to meet.

-This is why you want to just try to close on the conversation, or meeting, as this is where you will be able to figure out if they are a fit.
+This is why you want to just try to close for the conversation, or meeting, as this is where you will be able to figure out if they are a fit.
 And once you do that, you can then begin to educate them on why they need what you have to offer.

 I would like to schedule a meeting with you to see if you need our services.